Hospitalizations signal rising COVID-19 risk for US seniors

 Deaths, like hospitalizations, are now rising.

 The ultimate worry is that more seniors will die.
 Last spring and summer, death rates declined overall as more people gained protection from vaccination and prior infection.
-But the share of COVID-19–related deaths for the oldest old — adults 85 and older, who make up 2 percent f the population — grew to 40 percent.
+But the share of COVID-19–related deaths for the oldest old — adults 85 and older, who make up 2% of the population — grew to 40%.

 Over the course of the pandemic, 1 in 5 COVID-19 deaths was among those who were in a long-term care facility.